arommers/push_swap/README.md

 ## Visualizer

-Below we have two visual representations of our program sorting respectively 100 and 500 random values using the push swap visualizer made by [Emmanuel Ruaud](https://github.com/o-reo) that provides a visual aid for the actual sorting happening in real time.\
+Below we have two visual representations of our program sorting respectively 100 and 500 random values using the push swap visualizer made by [Emmanuel Ruaud](https://github.com/o-reo), that provides a visual aid for the actual sorting happening in real time.\
 This tool gives us a visual representation of the steps and instructions taken by the radix sorting algorithm.
-It is specifically noticable that our algorithm sorts by dividing our list into two "buckets" or Stacks constantly by pushing all 0 values into the right part, stack B, and then returning them to the left part, stack A, before repeating it for the next bit position.
+It is specifically noticable that our algorithm sorts by dividing our list into two "buckets" or Stacks by constantly pushing all 0 values into the right part, stack B, and then returning them to the left part, stack A, before repeating it for the next bit position.

 ##### Visual example of sorting 100 random values: